yachabach/UdaSecurity/starter/README.md

 ![code coverage](code_coverage_1.png)

-**Your goal is to provide full coverage of all methods that implement the application requirements.** You don’t need to test trivial methods like getters or setters, but you do need to make sure that all the lines in your other methods are reachable by the unit tests.
+**Your goal is to provide full coverage of all methods that implement the com.udacity.catpoint.com.udacity.catpoint.application.application requirements.** You don’t need to test trivial methods like getters or setters, but you do need to make sure that all the lines in your other methods are reachable by the unit tests.

 ![code coverage](code_coverage_2.png)